 When people find out that I can speak 9 languages self-taught (including my mother tongue Slovak and the closely related Czech language), they usually think that:

 - I have no other hobbies

 - I have no free time

 - I am not human.

-Actually, it is all about good time management. 🙂 Currently, I study the Russian language approximately one hour a day, besides other activities.
-However, it's not that I sit and study for one hour every evening.
+Actually, it is all about good time management. 🙂 I hardly ever spend more than an hour learning a language and even that is not time spent with books.
 I incorporate language learning into my everyday life.
 With a little persistence, one can find a lot of time to practice a language.

 Besides languages I have other significant hobbies: travelling and dancing.
-In the last two years, I have travelled across Argentina, Chile, Peru, Cuba, Thailand, Malaysia, Indonesia, Turkey and many European countries.
+In the last two years, I have travelled across several continents.
 I travel mostly with Couchsurfing (staying as a guest at a host's home for free) so that I can get to know the locals and their lifestyle.
 Languages make this type of travelling the world much easier for me 🙂

 Here are some of my "traveling scarf pictures" that I take everywhere I go.
 Each is from a different country.